ziwenkk/ziwen.github.io/content/research/gal_formation_evolution/index.md

 ---
-title: "Galaxy-halo connection"
+title: "Galaxy formation and evolution"
 date: 2025-06-05

-summary: The description of my research on galaxy-halo connection.
+summary: The description of my research on galaxy formation and evolution.

 image:
     caption: '[**Image credit**](https://arxiv.org/pdf/1907.11775)'